 Note: The use of a firearm should be considered only if other methods are impractical (e.g., use of a shovel, hoe or other tool).

-Reporting Requirements, Animal Shootings.
-When one of these incidents occurs involving on-duty or off-duty officers, Force Investigation Division (FID) will conduct an investigation following the below procedures:
+Animal Shooting Reporting Requirements.
+When one of these incidents occurs involving on-duty or off-duty officers, Force Investigation Division (FID) shall conduct an investigation (Department Manual 3/794.10).

 Officer's Responsibility.
-The following reporting procedures must be followed when an on duty or off-duty officer is involved in an animal shooting or a non-tacticalunintentional discharge (UD) of a firearm, the employee will:
+The following reporting procedures must be followed when an on duty or off-duty officer is involved in an animal shooting the employee will shall:

 Note: In the case of an animal shooting, if the animal has sustained a non-fatal wound, the owner may be allowed to transport the animal to a veterinarian of their choice.
-If the owner cannot be located, the Department of Animal Services should be contacted for advice, or if outside the City, contact the local law enforcement agency for advice.
+If the owner cannot be located, the Los Angeles Animal Services should be contacted for advice, or if outside the City, contact the local law enforcement agency for advice.
 Under no circumstances should an employee transport a wounded animal.